Synchronization and its slow decay in noisy oscillators with simplicial interactions

 \section{Abstract}

-Previous studies of oscillator populations with two-simplex interaction report novel phenomena such as discontinuous desynchronization transitions and multistability of synchronized states.
-However, the noise effect has not been well understood.
-Here, we find that when oscillators with two-simplex interaction alone are subjected to external noise, synchrony is eroded and eventually completely disappears even when the noise is infinitesimally weak.
-Nonetheless, synchronized states may persist for extended periods, with the lifetime increasing approximately exponentially with the strength of the two-simplex interaction.
-Assuming weak noise and using Kramers' rate theory, we derive a closed dynamical equation for the Kuramoto order parameter, by which the exponential dependence is derived.
-Further, when sufficiently strong one-simplex coupling is additionally introduced, noise erosion is prevented and synchronized states become persistent.
-The bifurcation analysis of the desynchronized state reveals that as one-simplex coupling increases, the synchronized state appears supercritically or subscritically depending on the strength of two-simplex coupling.
-Our study uncovers the processes of synchronization and desynchronization of oscillator assemblies in higher-order networks and is expected to provide insight into the design and control principles in such systems.
+Previous studies on oscillator populations with two-simplex interaction have reported novel phenomena such as discontinuous desynchronization transitions and multistability of synchronized states.
+However, the noise effect is not well understood.
+Here, we study a higher-order network of noisy oscillators with generic interactions consisting of one-simplex and two types of two-simplex interactions.
+We observe that when a type of two-simplex interaction is dominant, synchrony is eroded and eventually disappears even for infinitesimally weak noise.
+Nevertheless, synchronized states may persist for extended periods, with the lifetime increasing approximately exponentially with the strength of the two-simplex interaction.
+When one-simplex or another type of two-simplex interaction is sufficiently strong, noise erosion is prevented, and synchronized states become persistent.
+A weakly nonlinear analysis reveals that as one-simplex coupling increases, the synchronized state appears supercritically or subscritically, depending on the interaction strength.
+Furthermore, assuming weak noise and using Kramers' rate theory, we derive a closed dynamical equation for the Kuramoto order parameter, from which the time scale of the erosion process is derived.
+Our study elucidates the synchronization and desynchronization of oscillator assemblies in higher-order networks and is expected to provide insights into such systems' design and control principles.